Modeling Deontic Modal Logic in ASP

+Note that NEC has historically posed a problem as it requires that every tautology be obligatorily enforced.
+Since OB$p$ becomes a denial (\code{:- not p.}) in our approach, we do not require that the negation of every tautology be explicitly asserted as a denial.

-It is important to note that denials in ASP can only perform checks, they cannot be used to draw new conclusions as rules with a non-empty head can do.
-Any world that does not have \code{p} inferred from other rules will not be allowed to exist if the denial \code{:- not p.} is applied.
-This essentially then precludes the axioms ``if OB$p$ then $p$'' and ``if IM$p$ then $\neg p$'' from holding.
-Recall that these two axioms hold only for alethic modal logic.
-This realization is crucial for resolving the ``conundrum'' mentioned above as well as resolving the various paradoxes that deontic logic suffers from.
+It is important to note that denials in ASP only perform checks; they cannot draw new conclusions as rules with a non-empty head can do.
+Any possible world that does not have \code{p} inferred from other rules will not be allowed to exist if the denial \code{:- not p} is applied.
+This, essentially, precludes the axioms ``if OB$p$ then $p$'' and ``if IM$p$ then $\neg p$'' from holding.
+Recall that the analogs of these two axioms hold for alethic modal logic.
+This realization is crucial for resolving the ``conundrum'' mentioned above and for resolving the various paradoxes that deontic logic suffers from \cite{seph-deontic-logic}.